Safari Vet Internship

 Delegates will be able to pay most accommodations to do their laundry, or some people prefer to bring a small bottle of travel wash and do most of it themselves.
 Clothes dry very fast in our nice warm sunny daytimes.
 For staying in touch with people at home, you can unlock your home sim card for use abroad or buy a local sim card and purchase a data bundle for using the internet.
 Many of the places we go get phone and 3G signal, but it is possible some accommodation or areas of the bush will have no signal.
 Some lodges will also have WIFI that you can log in to for free or for a small fee paid direct to the lodge.

 Delegates fly in to Johannesburg airport and meet their course mates on arrival.
-Ahead of you will lie an exciting fortnight of wildlife work as you gain insight in to the veterinary industry and get hands on with real wildlife cases.
+Ahead of you will lie an exciting fortnight of wildlife work as you gain insight into the veterinary industry and get hands on with real wildlife cases.

 During the fortnight you and your team will be nomadic, moving from game reserve to game reserve, treating a wide variety of species.
 The great advantage of being mobile is that you gain maximum exposure to different procedures, plus you get to see how a variety of animals are managed.
 On top of this you will enjoy seeing a range of beautiful game reserves.
 Half way though the course you will fly down to the south Coast of South Africa to a town called George, where you will continue your clinical work until the course ends.
 This allows deligates the widest variety of work experience possible and to work with our numerous vets in numerous locations.

 South Africa is split in to 9 provinces, and you will work across 3 of them: Gauteng, Limpopo, and Western Cape.
 Each province has its own unique ecosystems, scenery and cuisine, as you will learn during your stay with us.